Managing business rules

 For information on how to manage business rule actions and conditions, see Defining actions and conditions.

-The activity scope of a business rule determines the objects affected by the business rule.
-A business rule is executed only if the triggering operation is performed on an object that is included in the scope of activity of the business rule.
-Activity scope can include whole domains, members of groups and business units, objects located in specific Organizational Units, etc.
+property of the IAdmBusinessRule interface to define the activity scope for a business rule.
+A business rule is executed only if the triggering operation is performed on an object within the scope.
+Activity scope can include domains, members of groups, business units, objects located in specific organizational units, etc.

 For information on how to define the activity scope of a business rule, see Defining the scope of activity.